CIS 5603. Artificial Intelligence

 A logic normally consists of

-In problem solving, the overall processes consist of basic steps composed by a control mechanism, as summarized in the slogan "Algorithm = Logic + Control", where the two aspects are relatively independent.
-This approach is different from the traditional algorithms where the justification is given to the whole process, rather than to the individual steps.
+A reasoning system implements a logic in a computer to answer questions according to given and derived knowledge, so is more capable than a database/knowledge-base.
+Its major components include In problem solving, the overall processes consist of basic steps (following inference rules) composed by a control mechanism (such as state-space search), as summarized in the slogan "Algorithm = Logic + Control", where the two aspects are relatively independent.
+This paradigm is different from the traditional paradigm ("Algorithms + Data structures = Programs"), where the justification of is given to the whole algorithm, rather than to the individual steps.

 2. Theorem proving

-deriving theorems from axioms, with the following typical design:
+Theorem proving (or automated reasoning): deriving theorems from axioms, with the following typical design: Example: Logic Theorist

 Applied outside axiomatic systems: use facts or reliable knowledge as axioms.
 Example: family relation.